taigfs/local-node-queue/frontend/optimize-list/README.md

 ### Installation

-1. Fork the repository and install dependencies:
+1. **Create a new repository from this template**:
+   - Click the "Use this template" button on the top right of this repository's page to create your own copy of the repository.
+2. Clone your newly created repository to your local machine and install the dependencies.
    ```bash
    npm install
    ```